Make your students active, enthusiastic citizens with Kids Voting – Te Pōti a Ngā Tamariki and our curriculum-based teaching resources.

 Votes for Women – New Zealand Curriculum level 4

-Use these units to develop your students’ understanding of the suffragists’ achievement and encourage them to take part in voting today.
+Use these resources to develop your students’ understanding of the suffragists’ achievement and encourage them to take part in voting today.